 MYSLIVECEK KEYBOARD CONCERTO

-Clare has discovered a keyboard concerto by Josef Myslivecek (1737-1781), a Czech composer who was a close friend and mentor of Mozart.
-Clare gave the first performance of the work in over 200 years in Kalisz in Poland in February 2016, before taking it to Jelenia Góra and Lublin.
-She will record both keyboard concertos by Myslivecek with the Swedish Chamber Orchestra and conductor Nicholas McGegan for BIS Records in March 2018.
+Clare has revived a keyboard concerto by Josef Myslivecek (1737-1781), a Czech composer who was a close friend and mentor of Mozart.
+Clare became the first person in 230 years to perform his Keyboard Concerto No. 1 after creating an edition of the work and touring it in Poland in spring 2016.
+She will make the world premiere recording of this concerto, and Myslivecek's second in F major, with the Swedish Chamber Orchestra and conductor Nicholas McGegan for BIS Records in March 2018.

 Myslivecek contracted syphilis later in life and lost his nose during the course of a botched operation intended to cure him.
 After deceiving Mozart’s father in a business transaction, Myslivecek and the Mozart family became estranged and Myslivecek ultimately died disfigured and in poverty.